chees-e/vDFT/README.md

 ## Afterword

 I have included the file with all the modules as well as testbench generation for testing.
-This project again, is not a general purpose DFT: it has a lot of limitation and is designed to perform note recognition.
-It does have to potential to be a general purpose DFT if a division module is implemented so that the coefficients can be calculated in real time and don't require a large amout of wires.
+This project again, is not a general-purpose DFT: it has a lot of limitations and is designed to perform note recognition.
+It does have to potential to be a general-purpose DFT if a division module is implemented so that the coefficients can be calculated in real-time and don't require a large amount of wires.

 Thank you so much for being here, have a nice day